Codecademy/docs/content/swiftui/concepts/views/terms/button/button.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-A **button** is an interactive component in the [user interface (UI)](https://www.codecademy.com/resources/docs/uiux) that allows user to perform certain actions, such as logging into a site or deleting a file.
+A **button** is an interactive component in the [user interface (UI)](https://www.codecademy.com/resources/docs/uiux) that allows users to perform certain actions, such as logging into a site or deleting a file.

 ## Syntax